gravitational/teleport/rfd/0054-passwordless-macos.md

 `tsh login --proxy=example.com --user=llama` behaves as above, but using a specific user

-`tsh login --auth=local:passwordless --mfa-mode=platform --proxy=example.com
+`tsh login --auth=passwordless --mfa-mode=platform --proxy=example.com
 --user=llama` is the zero ambiguity, (needlessly) long form of the above.

 `tsh mfa add` adds support for Touch ID, both for authentication and registering